learn-co-students/fewpjs-fns-as-first-class-data-array-o-functions-london-web-100719/README.md

 ## Introduction

-Since functions JavaScript are "first-class" objects, it means they can be treated like any other data type in JavaScript (`Number`, `String`, et al.).
+Since functions in JavaScript are "first-class" objects, it means they can be treated like any other data type in JavaScript (`Number`, `String`, et al.).
 A fun way to experience this truth is to load up an `Array` of `Functions` and then call each `Function`.